This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Look into raised bed gardening before putting soil on top of concrete

-If creating drainage is impossible or sounds too strenuous, another option is to create a raised bed before putting soil on top of the concrete.
+If creating drainage is impossible or sounds too strenuous, another option is to create a raised garden bed on concrete.

 As previously stated, the heat absorption of concrete can hinder the growth of grass or plants in the soil, particularly in the hot summer months.